chris-townsend/project-three/README.md

  3. As a user I want to receive an alert at the end of gameplay with my final score.

- **At the end of gameplay the computer alerts the user with how many lives are left if a word gets completed.
-Otherwise if a word is not completed within 8 attempts, gameplay is over and game over is displayed.**
+ **At the end of gameplay, the computer alerts the user with how many lives are left if a word gets completed.
+Otherwise, if a word is not completed within 8 attempts, the gameplay is over and game over is displayed.**

  ![Final Score](./readme-content/images/final-score.webp)

  4. As a user I want simple gameplay which is easy to play again.

- **The game is easy to play again by simply pressing the 'Y' key at the options menu after game play.
+ **The game is easy to play again by simply pressing the 'Y' key on the options menu after gameplay.
 The user has the choice to play again or 'N' to return to the menu screen.**

 ![Play again](./readme-content/images/play-again.webp)

  5. As a returning user, If I play again, I want different words to guess

- **There are 300 words available which are choosen at random from words.py**
+ **There are 300 words available which are chosen at random from words.py**

 ![List of words](./readme-content/images/words.webp)